-I am starting a new blog series called ‘Van Life’ and it will mainly highlight wild camping in each country we visit.
-I really appreciate finding out information about this kind of thing whilst travelling to put me at ease and save time on finding wild spots.
+I have started a new blog series called ‘Van Life’ and it will mainly highlight wild camping and vegan tips in each country we visit.
+I really appreciate finding out information about this kind of thing whilst travelling to put me at ease and save time on finding wild spots and decent food.